bjornhusberg/dotfiles/README.md

 Remove the named file from the local dotfiles repository.

 <code>dotfiles checksum</code>
-Calculate a new checksum for the local dotfiles repository.
+Calculate a new checksum for the local dotfiles repository.<br>
 (Useful after manually modifying the local dotfiles repository and thus making it inconsistent)